THE "BETTER" FRANSCHHOEK RESTAURANTS (In Franschhoek town and valley)

 Dinner & Lunch

 - Delaire Graff: Opposite Tokara, half way to Stellenbosch.
 A stunning situation with a large collection of contemporary South African art.
-A Thai restaurant, Indochine, is at the guest lodge.
+A GOOD Thai restaurant, Indochine, is at the guest lodge.
 021 885-8160 firstname.lastname@example.org

 - Dutch East: Easy walking distance.
 Great venue for sitting and watching the passing scene.
 021 876-3547 email@example.com